kt3k/buttons/README.md

 - The settings of displayId on onboarding steps

-## /set-buttons.html - auth
+## /settings.html - auth

-- The settings of buttons on onboarding steps
+- The settings of buttons and profile

 # APIs